I. Introduction

 VI.
 Other signs that a water change is needed

 In addition to regular water changes and testing water parameters, there are other signs that can indicate a need for a water change in an aquarium.
-These signs can include visual cues such as cloudy waterOpens in a new tab., excessive algae growth, and foul odors.
+These signs can include visual cues such as cloudy water, excessive algae growth, and foul odors.

 Cloudy water can indicate a bacterial bloom, an algae bloom, or a lack of proper filtration.
 In some cases, a water change may be necessary to remove excess nutrients and restore clarity to the water.
 Excessive algae growth can be a sign of excess nutrients in the water, and may require a water change to restore the proper nutrient balance.
 Foul odors can indicate an excess of organic matter in the water, which can be removed with a water change.